kathrynr22/be-F4N/README.md

 # F4N Favour 4 a Neighbour Backend Project

+**Introduction**

 F4N is a mobile application that is designed to make it easy for communities to help each other with tasks, whilst also raising money for charity.

 All users of the app have a specific charity registered to their account.

 A user who requires assistance with a job will write a post to a jobs page which will include a description of the job, location, skills required and a picture, if necessary.
 When posting a job, a user should also pledge an amount that they will donate to the chosen charity of whoever they choose to do the job for them.

-Other users can then post comments underneath the job, expressing their willingness to help and can also press a button which alerts the job-poster that they are willing to help.
+Other users can then post comments underneath the job, expressing their willingness to help and can also press a button which alerts the job-poster.
 The person who posted the job will then receive a notification of offers of help and can then select whoever they want to help.

 The project has been built using the following: